 February 2017 – Reboot Phase – Restructuring our content

-Better structuring our content and the calendar were essential in making the blog more consistent — and our process more efficient.
+Better structuring of our content and the calendar was essential in making the blog more consistent — and our process more efficient.
 We launched our first weekly franchises to anchor the calendar for the long term with two complementary themes for our core audience.

 Aside from stabilizing our blog traffic, the franchises also had an immediate impact on reducing our time spent brainstorming ideas – by a couple hours per week – as the writers took more ownership of the content.